Children and Youth in Care (CYIC)

 Historically, Indigenous children have been more likely to have a placement change than non-Indigenous children even after accounting for age differences.
-This is clear from the higher proportion of Indigenous children that move and the fact that, on the whole, Indigenous CYIC are younger (median age for Indigenous children was 6 compared to 8 for non-Indigenous children).
-However, the trend in the chart above shows the gap between the proportion of zero placement changes between Indigenous and non-Indigenous children narrowing between October 2017 and June 2018, and for most of the last 12 months the proportion of Indigenous children who have not had a placement change has been higher than that non-Indigenous children.
+However, the trend shows the gap between the proportion of zero placement changes between Indigenous and non-Indigenous children narrowing between October 2017 and June 2018, and since 2019/20 the proportion of Indigenous children who have not had a placement change has generally been higher than that non-Indigenous children.

 5.12 Foster Parent Retention Rate

 Foster parent retention allows for stability of placement for the children and youth who cannot be placed in kinship care.
 Additionally, experienced foster parents may also be better able to provide complex care that is required for the children and youth in MCFD care.
 Effective support for foster parents is a significant factor in their decision to continue fostering over time.
 The effectiveness of this support will be reflected in rates of retention for foster parents from year to year.

-More than 80% of all active foster parents under the age of 64 on March 31, 2018 were still active twelve months later.
-The Vancouver/Richmond, North Central and Coast/North Shore SDAs had the three highest retention rates in the province this period, all above 84%.
+Just under 80% of all active foster parents under the age of 64 on March 31, 2021 were still active twelve months later.
+The Vancouver/Richmond and Northwest SDAs had the two highest retention rates in the province this period, both approximately at 85%.

-More than 50% of active foster parents on March 31, 2017 were aged 50 or older.
-Older foster parents were more likely to still be fostering a year later than their younger counterparts.
+Almost 53% of active foster parents on March 31, 2021 were aged 50 or older.
+Older foster parents were just as likely to still be fostering a year later than their younger counterparts.